idanizi/demyst-code-kata/README.md

 ## Getting Started:

 ### Prerequisites:

 - Node v18.16.0+ (using nvm is recommended)
+  - if using nvm, in every folder I've added `.nvmrc` to fix the version.
+So you can use `nvm use` to get the exact required version.
 - pnpm
   - If not installed: `npm i -g pnpm`

 ## Development:

+### Run In Development Mode:

 Both frontend and backend work with pnpm:

 1. open 2 terminal sessions for `frontend/` and `backend/` folders
 2. at each folder run the command:

 ```shell
 pnpm dev
 ```